matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 ```text
 matrix:[//{authority}/]{type}/{id without sigil}[/{more type/id pairs}][?{query}]
 ```
-with `type` being one of: `user`, `room`, `roomid`, `event` and `group`; and the only `query` defined for now is `action=join`.
+with `type` defining the resource type (such as `user` or `roomid` - see the "Path" section in the proposal) and `query` containing additional hints or request details on the Matrix entity (see "Query" in the proposal).
 The Matrix identifier (or identifiers) can be reconstructed from the URI by taking the sigil that corresponds to `type` and appending `id without sigil` to it.
-The query may alter the kind of request with respect to the Matrix resource;
-and Matrix resources can be contained in each other, in which care the `more type/id pairs` series is used to reconstruct inner identifiers.
+To support a hierarchy of Matrix resources, `more type/id pairs` series is used to reconstruct inner identifiers (as of now, there can be only one inner identifier, pointing to an event in a room).

 This proposal defines initial mapping of URIs to Matrix identifiers and actions on corresponding resources; the scheme and mapping are subject